 Board of Directors

-John Barker, Cheryl Bensman Rowe, David Ronis, Dean and Orange Schroeder, Nick Schweitzer, Dan Shea, and Jeff Turk
+John Barker, Cheryl Bensman-Rowe (past Artistic Director), Chelsey Bowles, Karlos Moser, David Ronis, Dean and Orange Schroeder, Nick Schweitzer, Dan Shea, and Jeff Turk